Hugo Consuegra: Exhibitions

+Numerous key art galleries and museums such as Passerelle Centre d'Art Contemporain, Brest have featured Hugo Consuegra's work.
+Consuegra has been featured in articles for Art Viewer and ARTnews.
+A recent article is Abstractions Cubaines des Années 50 à Nos Jours at Passerelle Centre d’Art Contemporain written for Art Viewer in January 2023.

 Awards

 Consuegra has obtained many awards and recognitions such as the Gold Medal of Landscape in the XX Salón de Bellas Artes(1948) at the National Museum of Fine Arts of Havana; in 1960 Honorable Mention in Segunda Bienal Interamericana de México at the Palacio de Bellas Artes, Museo Nacional de Arte Moderno, Mexico City, Mexico and Cintas Foundation Fellowship, New York.